home-assistant/companion.home-assistant/docs/integrations/haptics.md

 ![iOS](/assets/apple.svg)

-A new feature in Home Assistant Companion 2.0 is haptics, which provide physical feedback when interacting with the UI.
+Home Assistant Companion for iOS features haptics, which provide physical feedback when interacting with the UI.
 Areas you will feel haptic feedback include toggles (lights, switches, input_booleans) and input_selects.
 Certain scenarios such as invalid service call errors will also generate haptic feedback.

-iPhone models that support haptic feedback include the iPhone 7 and 7 Plus, iPhone 8 and 8 Plus, the iPhone X, XR, XS, and XS Max.
+iPhone models that support haptic feedback include the iPhone 7 and 7 Plus, iPhone 8 and 8 Plus, the iPhone X, XR, XS, XS Max, iPhone 11 and 11 Pro.

 ## Disabling Haptics
 Home Assistant Companion respects the OS-level setting for disabling haptics.
 In iOS Settings, navigate to "Sounds & Haptics" and then toggle off "System Haptics" at the bottom of the screen.
 See the [Apple Support document](https://support.apple.com/guide/iphone/change-the-sounds-and-vibrations-iph07c867f28/ios) for more information.